ruyrybeyro/chrootvpn/README.md

 SNX/CShell behave on odd ways ; the chroot is built to counter some of those behaviours

-CShell CheckPoint Java agent needs Java *and* X11 desktop rights binary SNX VPN client needs 32-bits environment
+CShell CheckPoint Java agent needs Java *and* X11 desktop rights binary SNX VPN client needs 32-bits environment.

+Recommended having Firefox already installed, for deploying a firefox policy for the self-signed Mobile Access Portal Agent X.509 certificate.

 Usage: